mohan-s1/lammps_install/README.md

 The easiest way to download the entirety of this repository would be as follows:

-Install Git if you don't have it by typing in your terminal
+Install git if you don't have it by typing in your terminal

 `sudo apt update; sudo apt upgrade; sudo apt-get update; sudo apt-get upgrade; sudo apt-get install git `